7 Habits That Could Be Preventing You From Getting Pregnant

 7. Not regularly visiting your gynaecologist

-It is important that you see a gynecologist, especially one that specializes in family planning.
+You must see a gynecologist, especially one who specializes in family planning.
 The doctor will help keep track of the things you do and the food you eat that could support your fertility.